solarslurpi/GrowBuddies/rst-test-files/VPDbuddy.md

 VPDBuddy System Overview
 :::

-{ref}`SnifferBuddy <snifferbuddy>` sends it's readings to the GrowBuddy mqtt Broker running on a Raspberry Pi.
+{ref}`SnifferBuddy <snifferbuddy>` sends it's readings to the growBuddy mqtt Broker running on a Raspberry Pi.
 The Python Class VPDController